CV

 AUSTRALIA/NEW ZEALAND/ENGLAND/IRAQ

-My teaching career began as a Primary Teacher, where I taught across all three Primary KLAs in both Casual/Relief and Full time positions in Australia, England and Iraq.
+He completed his tertiary studies and resumed the profession as a Primary Teacher (for five years); teaching across all three Primary KLAs in both Casual/Relief and Full-time positions in Australia, England, and Iraq.

-Eight years experience in all three Secondary stages in PDHPE, and Stages 4 and 5 in History and Geography, in Australia.
-Five years experience as a Primary school teacher.
+Brent has eight years of experience in all three Secondary stages in PDHPE, and Stages 4 and 5 in History and Geography, in Australia.

-Experienced in creating and facilitating specialist programs based on cultural awareness, and also facilitating mentoring programs for Pasifika students, as well as boys.
+He is experienced in creating and facilitating specialist programs based on cultural awareness, and also facilitating mentoring programs for Pasifika students, and male youth.

-First qualified facilitator in the Project Wayfinder purpose-based learning program in Australasia, having attended the Summer Institute Training at the Design School at Stanford University in 2017.
+He was the first qualified facilitator in the Project Wayfinder purpose-based learning program in Australasia; having attended the Summer Institute Training at the Design School at Stanford University in 2017.
 Refer to video Project Wayfinder - Find Your Way video (link below) from 1 min 50 secs onward.

 RESEARCHER